Geometrization of the local Langlands correspondence: Compact generation

 From this computation, we see that the collection of objects $A^b_K$ for varying $b\in |U|$ and $K\subset G_b(E)$ open pro-$p$ form a class of compact generators: Indeed, if $B$ is nonzero, then $(i^{b\ast} B)^K$ must be nonzero for some $b$ and $K$.

 To prove the characterization of compact objects, we argue by induction on the number of points of $|U|$, noting that any compact object must be concentrated on a quasicompact substack, and thus on finitely many points.
 So assume that $|U|$ is finite, $b\in |U|$ is a closed point and $j: V=U\setminus \{b\}\subset U$ is the open complement, so we know the result for $V$.
 It suffices to prove that $j^\ast$ preserves compact objects.
-Indeed, then $A\in D_\et(U,\Lambda)$ is compact if and only if $j^\ast A$ and $i^{b\ast} A$ are compact, and this gives by induction the desired characterization.
+Indeed, then $A\in D_\et(U,\Lambda)$ is compact only if $j^\ast A$ and $i^{b\ast} A$ are compact, implying by induction that all stalks are compact.
+For the converse, one has to see that $!$-extension from strata preserves compact objects.
+By induction, this is true for all strata except $\Bun_G^b$; and to check it for this one, reduce to the sheaf corresponding to the representation $c\text-\mathrm{Ind}_K^{G_b(E)} \Lambda$ of $G_b(E)$, where $K$ is pro-$p$; in that case, the $!$-extension is the cone of $j_! j^\ast A_K^b\to A_K^b$, which is compact.
+Indeed, as $f_K$ is cohomologically smooth, $f_{K!} f_K^!$ commutes with any base change and hence the restriction of $A_K^b$ to $\Bun_G^b$ is given by $g_! g^! \Lambda$ for the map